mlerner/mlerner.github.io/_drafts/2021-10-13-tao-facebooks-distributed-data-store-for-the-social-graph.md

 Two of the three (the _Object API_ and _Association API_) provide create, read, update, and delete operations for individual objects.

 In contrast, the _Association Querying API_ provides an interface for performing common queries on the graph.
-The provided query methods allow application developers to fetch associations for a given object and type (potentially constraining by time range or the set of objects that the the association points), calculating the count of associations for an object, and providing pagination-like functionality.
+The query methods allow application developers to fetch associations for a given object and type (potentially constraining by time range or the set of objects that the the association points), calculating the count of associations for an object, and providing pagination-like functionality.
 The paper provides example query patterns like fetching the "50 most recent comments on Alice’s checkin"  or “how many checkins at the GG Bridge?".
 Queries in this API return multiple associations, and call this type of result an _association list_.

 ## Architecture